 - With Advanced Location Options, you can set the ad to serve when a searcher is physically in the target location or when a person is searching that specific area but located elsewhere.

 Incremental bidding allows you to increase your bid amount for your targeted ads.
-This means your campaign keyword bids apply until a targeted ad is triggered.
+This means that your campaign keyword bids apply until a targeted ad is triggered.

 For example, if a search query from within the targeted location matches your keyword, you would want your ad to be prominently displayed for that query.
 To get a higher rank, you would set an incremental bid because it functions like an auction bid.
 It allows your ad to “outbid” other ads and attain a higher rank.
 When setting an incremental bid amount, it’s important to remember that the amount is added to your base keyword bid when triggered.

 If you’d like to target an ad group differently than an ad campaign, you can drill down and set ad group targeting that overrides your campaign targeting.